Inventory

 What is inventory?

-As you know, Inventory is a collection of all the items, goods, merchandise, and materials held by a company or business for selling in the market to earn a profit.
+As you know, the meaning of inventory in business is the collection of all the items, goods, merchandise, and materials held by a company or business for selling in the market to earn a profit.
 Inventory is not used the produce things or promote a brand or business.

 Its sole purpose is to sell to the customer and earn profit but only for this, it is not called Inventory.
 Inventory must be part of the business or company.